Crufixs/Portfolio-Website/README.md

 ### `npm build`

 Running this will install the projects dependencies.
-After the installation the website can be launched by typing the following in the commandline prompt
+After the installation the website can be launched by typing the following in the command line prompt

 ### `npm start`